 By Cindy Bigras

-An unexpected surge of patriotism overcomes me as the Union Pacific steam locomotive pulls into the depot.
-Music plays, banners wave, the arriving faces beam from the train’s open windows.
+An unexpected surge of patriotism overcame me as the Union Pacific steam locomotive pulled into the depot.
+Music played, banners waved, the arriving faces beamed from the train’s open windows.

-The sky is crystal clear, the sun strong - all the makings of a festive opening for Cheyenne’s Frontier Days.
+The sky was crystal clear, the sun was strong– all the makings of a festive opening for Cheyenne’s Frontier Days.

 Passenger rail service to Cheyenne ended in 1971, making today’s arrival a special event.
 For a while, some of the passengers will poke around the renovated depot, where vendors of Western crafts have set up for the rodeo’s ten-day duration.